ronnockoch/Canadian-Higher-Education-Career-Bookmark-List-CHEBCL/README.md

 ```
 This structured `<!DOCTYPE NETSCAPE-Bookmark-file-1>` file contains all of the information your browser needs to create new bookmarks, and contains instructions on the folder hierachy.

+In order to import the bookmarks in the next [section](#importing-bookmarks) you will need to download the files.
+This can be accomplished in a few ways:

+1. Download all of the repository code using this [link](/archive/refs/heads/main.zip).
+You will need to extract it using an archive tool such a [7Zip](https://www.7-zip.org/).
+2. Navigate to the folder or `bookmark-list.html` file you would like to import, and right click on the 'RAW' button and click `Save Link As`, ensuring to keep it as a `.html` file.
+3. Navigate to the folder or `bookmark-list.html` file you would like to import, and click on the 'RAW' button.
+Copy and paste the text that is displayed into a text editor and save it as a `.html` file.

+## Importing Bookmarks
 ### Adding bookmarks to Chrome

 ### Adding bookmarks to Firefox